RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/actions.md

 GET /v1/actions
 ```

-Get the status of all currently executing, queued, or completed actions on all entities (clusters, nodes, and bdbs).
-This API is used to track every long-lived API request which returns either a `task_id` or an `action_uid`
+Get the status of all currently executing, queued, or completed actions on all entities (clusters, nodes, and databases).
+This API is used to track every long-lived API request which returns either a `task_id` or an `action_uid`.

 #### Required permissions